Descendants (2015 film): Sequels

 During the 2015 D23 Expo, Disney announced that a sequel to Descendants had been ordered.
 The news was made official on the Disney Channel Facebook page on October 15, 2015.
 Deadline reported that Parriott and McGibbon would reprise their duties as screenwriters and executive producers and that all of the cast from the first film was expected to return.
 On June 10, 2016, it was announced that China Anne McClain would join the sequel as Ursula's daughter, Uma.

 On February 16, 2018, Disney Channel announced a third film in the series, Descendants 3, which premiered on August 2, 2019.

 Prequel spin-off

 Before the film's premiere air date, Disney Channel announced a live action mini series leading up to the event.
 Every day leading up to the release of the film, a new episode of Descendants: School of Secrets would be released revealing more secrets about the students at Auradon Prep.
 Each episode of the series is under 5 minutes long, with 23 episodes in total.

 Animated spin-off

-Right after the film finished airing on Disney Channel, it was announced that a CGI-animated short spinoff titled Descendants: Wicked World would be released on September 18, 2015.
+Right after the film finished airing on Disney Channel, it was announced that an animated short spinoff titled Descendants: Wicked World would be released on September 18, 2015.
 Furthermore, former Phineas and Ferb storyboard artist Aliki Theofilopoulos Grafft announced on Twitter that she was directing the series, with Jenni Cook as producer, and that the original cast would be reprising their roles.